 Hans-Werner Nieweg: The public perception is still such that we analyze historical information, but given the financial crises' impact on the profession, we look at so much more than the historical numbers.
 A big part of our jobs is redefining what 'so much more' means as our world economy changes.

-Chief Accountant US Government Accountability Office and member of the Federal Accounting Standards Advisory Board

-Any expectation gaps would be the same for audits of private companies.
+Industry view: Robert F. Dacey (United States) Chief Accountant US Government Accountability Office and member of the Federal Accounting Standards Advisory Board Any expectation gaps would be the same for audits of private companies.
 The concept of reasonable assurance may not always be fully understood, but those most likely to use audited financial statements understand the distinction.

-Q: Is it important for government auditors to be independent?
+The public perception is still such that we analyze historical information, but given the financial crises' impact on the profession, we look at so much more than the historical numbers.
+Hans-Werner Nieweg Germany Q: Is it important for government auditors to be independent?